Millions face snow, travel chaos from 'bomb cyclone'

 Related: What in the world is bombogenesis?

-Travelers were urged to check with their carriers before heading to the airports; more than 3,600 of Thursday's flights were already canceled at La Guardia, Newark, JFK, Boston Logan, Bradley Intl and Philadelphia airports, Flightaware reported at 6:45 a.m.
-ET.
+Travelers were urged to check with their carriers before heading to the airports; almost 3,000 of Thursday's flights at U.S. airports were already canceled by 7 a.m.
+ET, according to Flightaware.
 Amtrak said it would operate a modified schedule between New York and Boston.

 Massachusetts Gov. Charlie Baker urged people to stay off roads and stay indoors, saying he was "anticipating white-out conditions” for part of Thursday.
 Earlier, officials announced that all Boston public schools would be closed due to the impending weather.